 Passive investment is a strategy whereby asset holders invest in funds that hold a basket of assets to represent the asset group.
 This ensures that returns to the investor are the same as the returns of that asset group, but costs are reduced as analysis of each constituent of the group is not required.Nôl i'r tabl cynnwys

-The 2010 estimate of 8.8% was a substantial increase from the level in earlier years, and the 2018 estimate surpasses this at a high of 9.6%.
+The 2010 estimate of 8.8% was a substantial increase from the level in earlier years and the 2018 estimate holds steady alongside previous years at 9.4%.
 Note that between 1998 and 2008, it was assumed that 3% of the value of shares held by multiple-ownership pooled nominee accounts would have underlying ownership by unit trusts.

 An exercise to update the sector allocations in 2010 suggested that 13% of these holdings were owned by unit trusts.
 This had a large impact on the results for 2010, since pooled nominees are such a large proportion of UK quoted shares.
 Consequently, comparisons in the intermediate years between 1997 and 2010 should not be made.

 In the 1990s, other financial institutions (OFI) held a relatively small percentage of UK quoted shares by value.
 Their holdings increased throughout the 2000s, reaching a peak of 12.3% in 2010, followed by a sharp fall in 2012.
-In recent years a period of recovery has been evident, with the OFI market share trend continuing to show an increase from 2012 to 2016 and holding firm in 2018 at 8.1%.Nôl i'r tabl cynnwys
+In recent years a period of recovery has been evident, with the OFI market share trend continuing to show an increase from 2012.
+In 2018 the market share has risen slightly from 2016, now standing at 8.2%.Nôl i'r tabl cynnwys

 The UK government participated in the recapitalisation of several banks following the 2008 economic downturn.
 Since 2016, the remaining shares owned by the UK government in Lloyds TSB Group have been sold, reducing the proportion of public sector owned UK quoted shares.
 However, the government still owns a majority stake in the Royal Bank of Scotland.Nôl i'r tabl cynnwys

-On 31 December 2018, the rest of the world held 54.9% (£1.03 trillion) of UK domiciled companies’ quoted shares.
-Figure 9 gives a geographical breakdown of where the rest of the world shares are held.
-North America and Europe remain the largest proportion here with South and Central America’s proportions falling.
+On 31 December 2018, the rest of the world held 55.7% (£1.1 trillion) of UK domiciled companies’ quoted shares.
+Figure 9 gives a continental breakdown of where the rest of the world shares are held.
+North America and Europe remain the largest proportion here with South & Central America’s proportions falling.

 |North America||Other RoW||North America||Other RoW|